-For any who have had stomach acid gurgling through the night, you realize it can significantly disrupt your night's sleep.
-Next time, it is worth thinking about what you are eating and how to make wiser decisions to help balance stomach acid naturally.
+For any who have tossed and turned throughout the night, you realize what you eat can significantly impact your night's sleep.
+Next time, it is worth thinking about what you are eating and how it impacts your digestion and sleep.
 A change in diet may support a better nights rest!

 Stomach acid is incredibly important to your body as it helps break down food so that your body can access the nutrients lower in your digestive tract and also acts as one of your bodies primary defense mechanisms.
 However, your stomach is highly specialized to keep stomach acid where it belongs - in your stomach.
 The body naturally functions to keep stomach acid balanced.
-However, certain factors may contribute to acidity levels getting excessively high, which include:
+However, certain factors may contribute to excess stomach acid levels, which include:

 Apple cider vinegar (ACV) is an alkaline producing vinegar.
 In fact, though acidic, raw organic apple cider vinegar becomes alkaline when consumed.
 It has acetic acid, a natural acidic component, and enzymes that help to break down foods, especially proteins, and buffer acidity.
 It also helps to quickly counterbalance stomach acid.